 - A balloon payment, in some cases

-As with many things, the way things get started is something that will help you or haunt you for years to come, so it’s essential to choose your down payment wisely.
-Once you've done that, start saving up so your plan is a success.
+As with many situations, the first steps you take can sometimes help you or haunt you for years to come, so it’s essential to choose your down payment wisely.
+Once you've decided on a number, start saving up so your plan is a success.